What Was Prince Philip's Net Worth?

 Annuity

 Prince Philip receives an annuity of about 360,000 pounds per year from the British parliament.
-The official purpose of this annuity is to fund his expenses when carrying out public duties.
+This annuity is intended to fund his expenses when carrying out public duties.
 These payments started in 1990 and continued even after Philip retired from official duties in 2017.
-Legislature states that if he does not use this money to fund his duties, he is liable for taxation.
+The legislature states that if he does not use this money to fund his duties, he is liable for taxation.